A CHRONIC AUTOIMMUNE DISEASE

 Preserving the body’s own ability to produce insulin may decrease the risk of complications among type 1 diabetes patients by 60-80 percent.

-CHILDREN AND ADOLESCENTS ARE DIAGNOSED WITH
+PEOPLE ARE DIAGNOSED WITH

-TYPE 1 DIABETES
+TYPE 1 DIABETES EACH YEAR

 Fighting Autoimmune Diabetes

-Antibodies and Autoimmune Diabetes
+Antibodies and Type 1 Diabetes

 The immune system’s attack on the beta cells starts long before clinical symptoms of type 1 diabetes have appeared, but can be detected in the bloodstream before diagnosis by testing for the presence of certain antibodies, including GAD antibodies.

-Type 1 Diabetes and LADA
+Type 1 Diabetes

 It is still unknown what triggers the autoimmune attack leading to type 1 diabetes, although risk factors such as family history of diabetes, genetics and some viral infections have been identified.
 The beta cells are gradually destroyed during a period that varies from months to several years before any clinical symptoms appear.
 Children and adolescents with type 1 diabetes usually are diagnosed when just 10-20 percent of the beta cell function remains.

 Type 1 diabetes can be detected before any clinical symptoms occur by a blood test revealing the presence of specific autoantibodies, including GAD antibodies.
-The presence of two or several autoantibodies is ctive of the future clinical diagnosis of the disease.
+The presence of two or several autoantibodies is active of the future clinical diagnosis of the disease.

-LADA patients characteristically have antibodies to GAD, which is a sign of the ongoing autoimmune attack on the insulin-producing cells.
-This means that LADA patients also can be diagnosed via an antibody test
+Individuals diagnosed later in life characteristically have antibodies to GAD, which is a sign of the ongoing autoimmune attack on the insulin-producing cells.
+Approximately 10 percent of all individuals diagnosed with type 2 diabetes actually have type 1 diabetes, and these individuals can be correctly diagnosed via an antibody test.

 Diabetes Complications